-This easy pork tenderloin recipe uses a combination of rosemary, garlic and pancetta for flavor.
+This easy pork tenderloin recipe uses a combination of rosemary, garlic and pancetta to infuse flavor into the meat.
 Grilling over indirect heat crisps the pancetta beautifully, while keeping the pork moist and tender.
-Delicious served with oven-roasted tomatoes and creamy cheesy polenta.Print
+Delicious served with oven-roasted tomatoes and creamy polenta.Print

 Pancetta-Wrapped Pork Tenderloin